Reducing Pilots in Channel Estimation with Predictive Foundation Models: Numerical Results and Discussions

-At the receiver side, the received signals are processed using an LMMSE equalizer based on the {estimation of the equivalent channel $\mathbf{h}_{k,t}^{\rm H} \mathbf{v}_{k,t}$}.
-The equalized signals are then soft-demapped and delivered to the LDPC decoder to recover the transmitted message bits.
+{At the receiver side, the received signals are processed using an LMMSE equalizer.
+To isolate the evaluation to the accuracy of the proposed estimator, the equivalent channel required for equalization is directly reconstructed by the UE using its previously estimated CSI, i.e., $\hat{\mathbf{h}}_{k,t}^{\rm H} \mathbf{v}_{k,t} = \|\hat{\mathbf{h}}_{k,t}\|_2$.} The equalized signals are then soft-demapped and delivered to the LDPC decoder to recover the transmitted message bits.
 The BER is evaluated after $10^4$ codewords are transmitted.

 {The BER results obtained using different channel estimators under various mobility conditions are presented in \figref{fig:ber}.
-For reference, the BER performance with perfect CSI at the receiver is included as an upper bound. \figref{fig:ber_speed1} presents the results for a user speed of 90 km/h with the ``2P'' pilot pattern.
-As shown in the figure, the proposed estimator enables a substantial BER reduction in the high-SNR regime, surpassing the LMMSE-, CNN-, and ViT-based estimators by over 3 dB and closely approaching the upper bound.
+For reference, the BER performance with perfect CSI at {both the transmitter and the receiver} is included as an upper bound. \figref{fig:ber_speed1} presents the results for a user speed of 90 km/h with the ``2P'' pilot pattern.
+As shown in the figure, the proposed estimator enables a substantial BER reduction in the high-SNR regime, {surpassing all the practical baselines by approximately 4 dB} and closely approaching the upper bound.
 These results highlight the critical role of the accurate channel acquisition achieved by the proposed PFM-aided CE in enhancing the overall system performance with only limited pilot overhead. \figref{fig:ber_speed2} further evaluates the estimators at a higher user speed of 300 km/h using the ``4P'' pilot pattern.
 Although the performance gap between the proposed scheme and the upper bound becomes larger due to increased channel dynamics, the proposed method continues to outperform all baselines by a significant margin, demonstrating strong robustness under high-mobility conditions.}